probmods/webppl/README.md

 ## License

-webppl is released under the [MIT License](LICENSE.md).
+WebPPL is released under the [MIT License](LICENSE.md).

 ## Contributions

-We encourage you to contribute to webppl!
+We encourage you to contribute to WebPPL!
 Check out our [guidelines for contributors](CONTRIBUTING.md) and join the [webppl-dev](https://groups.google.com/forum/#!forum/webppl-dev) mailing list.